GnanaPrakashSG2004/Pose_Shape_Optimisation_Pipeline/README.md

 <hr>

 ### Other files and directories:
+- `ceres`: Contains the single view pose and shape optimizer scripts and their definitions
 - `devkit`: Contains the scripts for processing the KITTI dataset
 - `Left_Colour_Images`: Contains the left colour images of the KITTI dataset
 - `training`: Contains the training labels of the KITTI dataset